Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Large bowl of pineapple guacamole, shown with tortilla chips, a whole pineapple, and colorful Hawaiian flowers.

-This unique Hawaiian guacamole is easy to make, especially if you cut the pineapple in advance (or, for the easiest option, buy pre-cut fresh pineapple at the store).
+This unique pineapple guacamole is easy to make, especially if you cut the pineapple in advance (or, for the easiest option, buy pre-cut fresh pineapple at the store).
 You'll just mash the avocados partially, then gently stir in fresh pineapple, some diced bell pepper, and fresh herbs.
-Top it with crunchy pepitas, then this pineapple guacamole is ready to enjoy with whatever dipping items you're in the mood for.
+Top it with crunchy pepitas, then enjoy it with whatever dipping items you're in the mood for.

-You'll notice that this guacamole with pineapple omits many of the common add-ins (for example, tomato, onions, garlic, cumin, and other spices).
-That's because I've created this guac version to feel fresh and beachy, rather than super-savory.
+You'll notice that this pineapple guacamole omits many of the common add-ins (for example, tomato, onions, garlic, cumin, and other spices).
+That's because I've created this recipe version to feel fresh and beachy, rather than savory.
 That said, you can certainly experiment with adding whatever other guacamole ingredients you typically enjoy.

 A Spicy Pineapple Guacamole Variation

 Like things spicy?
 Pineapple goes great with jalapenos.
 Feel free to substitute the red bell peppers in the recipe with fresh, grilled, or pickled jalapenos, adjusting the heat level to your own tastes.
-Because guacamole with pineapple has some sweetness, adding in some heat balances the flavors nicely.
+Because pineapple is sweet, adding in some heat balances the flavors nicely.
+This spicy pineapple guacamole pairs especially well with grilled fare and cold margaritas on a summer night.

 Make-Ahead Tips

-Because avocados brown quickly, I don't suggest trying to make this Hawaiian guacamole ahead of time.
+Because avocados brown quickly, I don't suggest trying to make this Hawaiian-inspired guacamole ahead of time.
 However, if you cut the pineapple, dice the peppers, and chop the herbs in advance (just store them in sealed containers in the fridge), the final assembly will take only a few minutes.
-If the guacamole will need to sit out for a short amount of time (up to 30-60 minutes), add the juice of a lime into the avocado mash to prevent browning and then cover the surface with a layer of plastic wrap.
+If the guacamole will need to sit out for a short amount of time (up to half an hour), add the juice of a lime into the avocado mash to prevent browning and then cover the surface with a layer of plastic wrap.

 Other Guacamole Variations